mhasyeef/library/README.md

 - A delete button to remove books that you want to remove
 - A button to update the status of books that you have read

+Problems faced
+- Constructor had to be created every single time a new entry is made.
+Not dynamic.
 Background taken from
 https://unsplash.com/photos/YLSwjSy7stw